 Graduates of this course may use the hours associated as Continuous Learning Points (CLPs, CEPs, etc.) for various professional

 development programs.
 Specific hours, by course, are listed at Continuous Learning Points

 Visit the Ace Equivalency Course Information page to see the

 American Council on Education recommendation for this course.

-- All DoD personnel assigned to overseas positions responsible for security assistance and security cooperation management are required by DoDI 5132.13 to complete this course.
-The SDO/DATTs shall, if in the grade of O-6 or below, attend the SCM-O at ISCS.
-SDO/DATTs in the grade of O-7 and above should, at a minimum, attend the SCM-E (or SCM-AO) at ISCS.
+- SCO and Defense Attaché Office (DAO) personnel with responsibilities related to SC/SA management are required by DoD Instruction 5132.13 to complete this course; attendance at ISCS is mandatory, unless the course has been completed satisfactorily within the previous five years.
+Senior Defense Officials/Defense Attachés (SDO/DATTs) shall, if in the grade of O-6 or below, attend the SCM-O at ISCS.
+SDO/DATTs in the grade of O-7 and above should attend the SCM-E or SCM-AO at ISCS.

 - A SECRET clearance is required for all students.